AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 \subsection{Blackbody Evolution}

-We interpolate the light curves shown in Figure \ref{fig:lightcurve} using a combination of direct polynomial fits and local regression, and sample that light curve at a list of selected times that roughly match the mean times of the \emph{Swift}/UVOT epochs (at early times) and the HST and VLT epochs (at late times) to form a series of co-eval SEDs between approximately 2 and 111 rest-frame days after the assumed explosion time.
-These are then fit to a Planck function at each epoch.
+We interpolate the photometry shown in Figure \ref{fig:lightcurve} using a combination of direct polynomial fits and local regression, and sample the resulting model light curves at a list of selected times that roughly match the mean times of the \emph{Swift}/UVOT epochs (at early times) or the HST and VLT multi-band observations (at late times) to form a series of co-eval SEDs between approximately 2 and 111 rest-frame days after the assumed explosion time.
+The uncertainties on the fluxes used in the fit are a quadrature combination of (up to) three terms.
+For late-time photometry ($\Delta t >50$\,d), we include a photometric error term equal to the photometric uncertainty on the most precise nearby measurement.\footnote{Photometric errors are negligible relative to other sources of error at earlier times when the afterglow is brighter.} For the Swift/UVOT filters, we include a host subtraction uncertainty equal to the in-aperture host flux uncertainty.
+For all bands, we further include a 10\% systematic error term to approximate the effect of calibration uncertainties, variation in the effective central wavelength, deviations from a perfect blackbody, and uncertainty in the interpolation model.\footnote{The value of 10\% was was chosen to achieve $\hat{\chi}^2\approx1$ on average across all fits.} These are then fit to a Planck function at each epoch.
 (We correct for Galactic extinction but do not correct for any host extinction, for the reasons described in the previous subsection.)
-The SED fits are shown in Figure \ref{fig:bbfits}, which show good consistency with the simple blackbody model, although there is evidence of a slight excess in the $z$-band and a more significant excess in $y$-band emerging at later times: likely the same type of NIR excess seen in AT\,2018cow \citep{Perley+2019}.
+Pan-STARRS~1 $y$-band measurements after 16 rest-frame days were excluded from the fit due to the possibility of NIR excess affecting these measurements.
+The resulting SED fits are shown in Figure \ref{fig:bbfits}.
+In general, the photometry shows good consistency with the simple blackbody model except for a slight excess in $y$-band emerging at later times: likely the same type of NIR excess seen in AT\,2018cow \citep{Perley+2019}.